Serbia finds two stolen Picasso paintings

-Interior Minister Ivica Dacic told reporters the paintings -- Tte de Cheval (Horse's Head) and Verre et Pichet (Glass and Pitcher) -- were found in Belgrade.
+Interior Minister Ivica Dacic told reporters the paintings -- Tête de Cheval (Horse's Head) and Verre et Pichet (Glass and Pitcher) -- were found in Belgrade.

 "The paintings were found in close cooperation with police from Switzerland," Serbian media quoted Dacic as saying.